tylernathanreed/jira-client-php/docs/schema/issue-type-scheme-id.md

-# Issue Type Scheme I D
+# Issue Type Scheme ID

 The ID of an issue type scheme.